 Moody's Investor Service

+Aaa

+→ Aa1

-Aaa ➡ Aa1 Aa2
+Aa2

 Aa3

+A1

-A1 A2
+A2

+A3

-A3 Baa1
+Baa1

+Baa2

-Baa2 Baa3
+Baa3

+Ba1

-Ba1 Ba2
+Ba2

+Ba3

-Ba3 B1
+B1

-B2 B3
+B2

+В3

-State Aid- Current budget models assume Northborough's State Aid will increase 1.3% over the \$5.24 million received in FY2018.
-The estimate is based upon the Governor's FY2019 Budget which was released on January 24th.
-Despite State revenue projections expected to grow by 3.5% next fiscal year, the Town does not anticipate receiving much of an increase, given the State has overestimated revenues for the past two fiscal years resulting in midyear reductions.
+➤ State Aid - The current budget model assumes Northborough's State Aid will increase 1% to \$5.40 million in FY2020.
+The estimate is based upon the Governor's FY2020 Budget which was released on January 23rd and projects Northborough's aid to increase by 0.77%.
+Despite State revenue projections expected to grow by 2.7% next fiscal year, the Town does not anticipate receiving much of an increase given past experience.
 Over the coming months the House and Senate will release their respective budget proposals and work out the differences through a joint committee.
 The Town generally does a little better in terms of aid from the Legislature, in part, because they will have more up-to-date revenue information.
-However, it is clear that we are not going to see any meaningful increase again in FY2019.
-As discussed at the December 14th Financial Trend Monitoring Presentation, because State Aid continues to lag behind our general budget increases, it has become an ever smaller percentage of our overall budget.
-State Aid declined from a high of 13.1% of revenues in FY2003 to just 8.9% in FY2019.
-Historically, the Town does not receive its final State Aid figures until well after Town Meeting in April, so using the Governor's budget appears to be a reasonable approach at this time.
+However, it is clear that we are not going to see any meaningful increase again in FY2020.
+As discussed at the December 13th Financial Trend Monitoring Presentation, because State Aid continues to lag behind our general budget increases, it has become an ever smaller percentage of our overall budget.
+State Aid declined from a high of 13.1% of revenues in FY2003 to just 8.8% in FY2020.
+Historically, the Town does not receive its final State Aid figures until well after Town Meeting in April, so a conservative 1% estimate appears reasonable at this time, especially given concerns of a possible recession on the horizon.

-New Growth-In accordance with Proposition 21⁄2, a municipality is allowed to increase its levy limit each year by an amount based on the value of new development and other growth in the tax base.
+- New Growth-In accordance with Proposition 21⁄2, a municipality is allowed to increase its levy limit each year by an amount based on the value of new development and other growth in the tax base.
 The purpose of this provision is to recognize that new development results in additional municipal costs.
-New Growth is estimated at \$30 million based upon an analysis of building permits and ongoing construction projects, which will result in approximately \$521,700 in new FY2019 tax revenues.
-This represents a 1% increase in the current total tax base of \$2.8 Billion.
-Strong development activity was Northborough's primary source of new revenue during the recent recessionary period, hitting a peak of over \$92 million in new growth during FY2013; however, it steadily declined to \$31.7 million in FY2016.
-As discussed at the FY2018 Tax Classification Hearing held in November 2017, new growth is forecast to remain at these levels, barring any significant new development.
+New Growth is estimated at \$30 million based upon an analysis of building permits and ongoing construction projects, which will result in approximately \$514,500 in new FY2020 tax revenues.
+This represents a 1% increase in the current total tax base of \$2.8 billion.
+Strong development activity was Northborough's primary source of new revenue during the previous recession, hitting a peak of over \$92 million in new growth during FY2013; however, it steadily declined to \$31.7 million in FY2016.
+As discussed at the FY2019 Tax Classification Hearing held in November 2018, new growth is forecast to remain at these levels, barring any significant new development.
+More importantly, Northborough is getting closer to buildout as one of the last remaining large tracks of industrially zoned land in the southeast section of Town off Bartlett Street is under development.
+Buildout will eventually result in permanently lower levels of future new growth. - ➤ Solid Waste and Recycling Budget-The last major outstanding budget issue is the Town's solid waste and recycling collection contract, which is set to expire on June 30, 2019.
+Historically the cost for the marketing and disposal of recyclable materials has been included in the collection contract.
+However, the recycling industry is currently going through a tumultuous period of adjusting to China's 2018 decision to basically get out of the international recycling business.
+The impact to Massachusetts is similar to that of the rest of the nation.
+In years past, the value of recyclable materials would offset the cost of collecting and sorting them, which is no longer the case.
+It can be summarized simply that there is far too much supply and very little demand.